-The Board of Directors adopted the Compensation Committee Charter and appointed its members on January 5, 2005.
-The Compensation Committee Charter can be viewed and downloaded from the Company's investor relations website, www.celanese.com/index/ir_index/ir_corp_governance.htm.
+The Board of Directors adopted the Compensation Committee Charter and appointed its initial members on January 5, 2005.
+The Compensation Committee Charter can be viewed and downloaded from the Company's investor relations website, www.celanese.com/index/ir\index/ir\corp\governance.htm.
 The Compensation Committee did not hold formal meetings during 2005; however, during 2005, the members of the Compensation Committee received and reviewed packages of relevant materials with respect to compensation issues throughout the year and, as a result of such review together with telephone conversations among the committee members, the Compensation Committee executed three unanimous written consents in lieu of meetings in 2005.
-The Compensation Committee intends to meet as necessary to discuss compensation matters during 2006.